 Students with access and functional needs should have a plan, that includes family and friends, established prior to an emergency event.
 This plan should include communication plans, meet-up locations, sheltering, any necessary medications, and other special accommodations that may be important during an emergency.

-Students living on the Storrs campus with mobility impairments should contact the Division of Public Safety with their location.
+Students living on the Storrs campus with mobility impairments should contact Residential Life or the Division of Public Safety with their location.
 This includes students with non-permanent mobility impairments, such as a broken leg.
-If there is an event that requires evacuation in your building, UConn Firefighters will know where they can likely locate you during a search and assist with your escape.
+If there is an event that requires evacuation in your building, UConn Firefighters may know where they can likely locate you during a search and assist with your escape.
 With any actual emergency, if you are trapped, you should call 911 and report your location, just as you would if you were in a hotel, to ensure that crews attempt to locate you immediately.

 The Office of Emergency Management webpage uses Google Translate.
-This allows our site to be translated into 80 different languages.
+This allows our site to be translated into about 80 different languages.
 When creating University plans and implementing procedures, the Office of Emergency Management always considers the approximately 2,500 international students that call UConn home.
 The University is working to minimize the language barrier among international students/faculty and the Division of Public Safety.